antononcube/RakuForPrediction-book/Articles/Using-DALL-E-models-in-Raku.md

 ## Basic image generation workflows

-Here we ask *the default* LLM about Chinese horoscope signs of the this and next year:
+Here we ask *the default* LLM about Chinese horoscope signs of this and next year:

 ```raku